JetBrains/resharper-devguide/topics/Architecture/Architecture_Overview.md

 ### Daemon

-The Daemon assemblies are the background-running tasks that analyze source and binary code, react to changes in the solution or the environment, and allow the possibility of highlighting code based on said analyses.
+The Daemon assemblies are the background-running tasks that analyze source and binary code, react to changes in the solution or the environment, and allow the possibility of highlighting code based on said analyzes.

 If you require any sort of background analysis on existing code, it's likely you need a daemon.
 To learn how to write one, see [Daemons and Daemon Stages](Daemons.md).